Yassiremt/frontend-coding-challenge/README.md

 => Libraries

 I used
-    -React (Because i love react And i enjoy using it) -axios (to fetch data from Github API)
+    -React (Because i love react And i enjoy using it).
+    -axios (to fetch data from Github API).
-    -bootstrap (The most popular UI framework)
+    -bootstrap (The most popular UI framework).
-    -reactstrap (Package that provides bootstrap classes as components)
+    -reactstrap (Package that provides bootstrap classes as components).

 => Features